nicholasgower/PlanetsLib/README.md

 Setting `as_endgame_technology` on any technology to true will update the `ingredients` inside the `unit` block to contain all science packs from the base lab.
 Will also retain the sorting from the labs.

+This is set on the promethium science research by default, you can turn it off in `data-updates`.

 ### Other helper functions

 * `PlanetsLib.set_default_import_location(item_name, planet)` - Sets the default import location for an item on a planet.